architect/arcdown/readme.md

 ## User-Provided Plugins: `plugins`

-It is possible to pass additional `markdown-it` plugins to `arcdown`'s renderer by populating `RendererOptions.plugins`.
+It is possible to pass additional `markdown-it` plugins to Arcdown's renderer by populating `RendererOptions.plugins`.
-Plugins can be provided in two ways and will be applied after the default plugins bundled with `arcdown`.
+Plugins can be provided in two ways and will be applied after the default plugins bundled with Arcdown.

 <table>
 <tr>